squirke1977/Jinja-templating-mac-plists/readme.md

 There's no proper error handling I'm afraid, it was just designed to be a quick and dirty fix for a problem I needed to solve!

-This code is for the creation of `mobileconfig` files to configure [Fuze for Rooms](https://www.fuze.com/products/fuze-rooms) on Mac clients at ThoughtWorks where I work.
+This code is for the creation of `mobileconfig` files to configure [Fuze for Rooms](https://www.fuze.com/products/fuze-rooms) on Mac clients at [ThoughtWorks](https://www.thoughtworks.com/).